 - Automatic date and time (manual NTS KE servers): Synchronize with the secure NTP key establishment servers connected to the DHCP server. - Manual NTS KE servers: Enter the IP address of one or two NTP servers.
-When you use two NTP servers, the device synchronizes and adapts its time based on input from both. - Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP server to get an updated time. - Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. - Automatic date and time (NTP servers using DHCP): Synchronize with the NTP servers connected to the DHCP server. - Fallback NTP servers: Enter the IP address of one or two fallback servers. - Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP server to get an updated time. - Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. - Automatic date and time (manual NTP servers): Synchronize with NTP servers of your choice. - Manual NTP servers: Enter the IP address of one or two NTP servers.
-When you use two NTP servers, the device synchronizes and adapts its time based on input from both. - Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP server to get an updated time. - Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. - Custom date and time: Manually set the date and time.
+When you use two NTP servers, the device synchronizes and adapts its time based on input from both. - Automatic date and time (NTP servers using DHCP): Synchronize with the NTP servers connected to the DHCP server.
+Fallback NTP servers: Enter the IP address of one or two fallback servers. - Automatic date and time (manual NTP servers): Synchronize with NTP servers of your choice. - Manual NTP servers: Enter the IP address of one or two NTP servers.
+When you use two NTP servers, the device synchronizes and adapts its time based on input from both. - Custom date and time: Manually set the date and time.
 Click Get from system to fetch the date and time settings once from your computer or mobile device.